CityOfLosAngeles/best-practices/data-analysis-intro.md

 ### **Apply over Dataframe**
-Functions that are more complicated for a lambda function would use a full function.
+Functions that are too complicated for a lambda function would use a full function.
 These functions are defined by a name and are called upon to operate on the rows of a dataframe.
 You can also write more complex functions that bundle together all the steps (including nesting more functions) you want to execute over the dataframe.

 `df.apply` is one common usage of a function.